hassanmahmudkabir/arabic-font2-plus/README.md

-Arabic Font 2 Plus
+RuqyahBD's Arabic Font Plus
 ==================

-Arabic Font 2 Plus is a WordPress plugin allows you to change the font of text in a post using a shortcode.
+Arabic Font Plus is a WordPress plugin allows you to change the font of text in a post using a shortcode.

 Installation
 ------------